UniqueDuh/raid/README.md

   - Token Customization (Change name and profile pictures on the fly)
   - Add token generator (COMING VERY SOON)
   - Add proxy checker

+--

+REPL IT Setup

+Go to Console and type
+pip install -r requirements.txt
+Put ur tokens in tokens.txt
+if you got proxies u can add them to make it true in proxies.txt (dont need proxies u can leave it on false)

+Repl it version made by Jinxx#0001 everything else credits to the owners